Phare: Objectives

 These orientations were further refined in 1999 with the creation of SAPARD and ISPA, which took over rural and agricultural development (SAPARD) and infrastructural projects in the environmental and transport fields (ISPA) allowing Phare to focus on its key priorities that were not covered by these fields.

-Given that all 10 countries which previously were eligible for the Phare programme are already Member States of the European Union, substantial changes are being made to the scope of the Phare programme.
-2003 was the final programming year for the new Member States, but contracting of projects continued until 2005 and payments based on these contracts continued until 2006.
-However, given the phasing out of Delegations in the new Member States and their replacement by smaller Representations, from May 2004 the new Member States had to take over the full responsibility for the management of the Phare programme through a process of Extended Decentralisation.
+After all 10 countries which previously were eligible for the Phare programme became member states of the European Union, substantial changes were made to the scope of the Phare programme.
+2003 was the final programming year for the new member states, but contracting of projects continued until 2005 and payments based on these contracts continued until 2006.
+In May 2004 the new member states had to take over the full responsibility for the management of the Phare programme through a process of Extended Decentralisation.